carlynicholson/agile/readme.md

 # User Stories/MVP/Agile Software Development

 ## Learning Objectives
-- Define Software Development Life Cycle and why we use it as developers.
+- Define Software Development Life Cycle
-- Provide a general overview of what "Agile" means and contrast it to Waterfall.
+- Provide a general overview of both Waterfall and Agile
 - Identify the components of a good user story.
-- Explain what Trello is, and why we use it.
+- Explain what a Kanban Board is, and why we use it.
 - Define what a backlog is and how they are implemented in developer workflow.
 - Create user stories for existing web applications.
 - Differentiate MVP from application.
 - Generate user stories in order to create proof of concept for MVP(minimum viable product)

-## Opening Framing
+## Framing

-What is agile development?
-What does it mean to "be agile"?
-Why would we want to do this?
-Where do we see agile development in the real world?

-First we should consider the status quo of software delivery before Agile development became massively popular.

-## SDLC
+What is the best way to approach building our projects?
+When we're working on a new software project, what can we do to set ourselves up for success?

+These are questions that developers have been asking themselves for a long time.
+There are many different answers, which we'll discuss here:

+## Software Development Life Cycle
-The SDLC is the software development life cycle, also referred to as the application development life-cycle.
-It is a term used to describe a process for planning, creating, testing, and deploying an information system.

-One form of SDLC is the waterfall methodology.
+The software development life cycle (SDLC), also referred to as the application development life-cycle, is a term used to describe the process for planning, creating, testing, and deploying an information system.
+This process can take many forms, one of which is the waterfall methodology:

 ![waterfall](https://upload.wikimedia.org/wikipedia/commons/e/e2/Waterfall_model.svg)

-It's a linear approach to software development.
-Project stages execute sequentially.
-You get to the final product fully developed and tested at the very end of the process.
-This was the status quo for a long time and still works well if you know EXACTLY what you want the end goal to be.
-IE. you know: what to build, who to build it for, and how to build it.
+Waterfall is a linear approach to software development.
+Project stages are executed sequentially and you get to the final product - fully developed and tested - at the very end of the process.
+This was the status quo for a long time and still works well in some cases.
+You need to know EXACTLY what you want the end goal to be. i.e. you know: what to build and who to build it for and those two things don't change.

-But things change. dependent software changes, customer needs change.
+Except that things always change: requirements change, customer needs change, the market changes.

-In 2001, a meeting of developers infulential in addressing the shortcomings of this traditional Software Development Life Cycle resulted in the Agile Manifesto.
+In 2001, a meeting of influential developers addressed the shortcomings of the traditional Software Development Life Cycle, resulting in the Agile Manifesto.

 ## Iterative Delivery

-The corner stone of Agile development is iterative delivery -- relasing new versions and updates regularly.
+The cornerstone of Agile development is iterative delivery -- releasing new versions and updates regularly.

 Consider the [evolution of Facebook over the years](http://www.pcmag.com/feature/320360/10-years-later-facebook-s-design-evolution).

 Think about this in comparison to software that is released in annual versions.

 ## Agile Software Development